lukka/CppCMakeVcpkgTemplate/README.md

 The major `C++` IDEs should already support `CMakePresets.json` and require no particular configuration.

-For example [Visual Studio Code](https://code.visualstudio.com/) with the [CMake Tools extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) let you to open the root folder of this repository, and select in the status bar the CMake preset (e.g. `ninja-multiconfiguration-vcpkg`), as show in the following image:
+For example [Visual Studio Code](https://code.visualstudio.com/) with the [CMake Tools extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) let you to open the root folder of this repository, and select in the status bar the CMake preset (e.g. `ninja-multi-vcpkg`), as show in the following image:

 ![CMake's preset selection in the status bar of Visual Studio Code](./img/vscode_cmakepresets_selection.png)